ibonkonesa/barber-shop/README.md

 Schedule and app config (title, description) are defined in config folder.
 Constant names are self-descriptive ;)

-Admin users must be created in Firebase Console, and they have to by created using Email/Password signing method.
+Admin users must be created in Firebase Console, and they have to be created using Email/Password signing method.
 All users created with this method will be able to this area.

 Now you can deploy this project.